seanmerron/Retirement-Roadmap/README.md

 ### Step 3: Lower Expenses

-It is way too easy to spend your money and companies are trying all sorts of new things to keep you spending.
-Propaganda is everywhere and it's too easy to swipe the card.
-If you want to speed up your retirement you need to review your monthly reoccurring expenses now that they are in your budget.
-Reducing your monthly expenses allows more money to start collecting and compounding interest for you today.
-It's time to get frugal and stop living outside of your means until you've gotten past retirement.
-It's OK to treat yourself from time to time but the monthly reoccurring expenses have to constantly be evaluated.
-Here are some tips by budget category:
+Marketing propoganda is everywhere and companies are constantly coming up with new schemes to get you to spend your money.
+It is important to constantly review and be very strict about your monthly reoccurring expenses now that they are visible within your budget.
+The more you can cut back today, the less interest you'll lose in debt or more interest you'll gain from compound investment interest to speed up retirement.
+It's time to get frugal and live within the means that will get you to retirement.
+Here are some tips arranged by budget category:

 Bills & Utilities
--  Consider dropping your cable company and just having internet.
-There are many options online now and you can get a HD antenna to stream free high def major stations over the air.
-Less TV has many other benefits of course.
+-  Drop your cable plan and just have internet.
+A lot of content is online now and you can get a HD antenna to stream free high definition stations over the air.
+Try out devices like Amazon Fire Sticks, Chomecasts and Apple TV.
 -  Large cell phone companies are constantly coming up with new plans to lure you in and can be very expensive.
 Buy a month to month plan or prepaid plans like Google Fi.
 Like a car, you don't need a brand new phone and can get year-old used ones for cheap.
 -  If you keep cable, know that those companies put you into 1 year promotion offers that automatically go up after they expire so make sure to review what you're paying for and make sure you're always in a promotion.
 -  Shop around for home owners insurance.
 Companies will try to raise your premium after 1 year and it's too easy to not notice it when included in your mortgage.